PTC Thermistors Limit Temperature Sensor, Temperature Protection

 PTC thermistor for temperature indication

-PTC thermistors for overheat sensing protection circuit examples
+PTC thermistors overheat sensing protection circuit diagram examples

 3 PTC thermistors characteristics, Resistance vs. Temperature RT Characteristic, Voltage vs. Current VI characteristic, Current vs Time Characteristic.

 PTC thermistors Application Cautions for Soldering, Mounting, Cleaning.

 PTC Thermistor Limit Temperature Sensors Protect Power Supplies Against Overheating and Thermal Damage.